 Automating SSL Certificate Renewal

-It’s worth noting that the certificates issued by Let’s Encrypt have a validity period of 90 days.
+Importantly, it’s worth noting that the certificates issued by Let’s Encrypt have a validity period of 90 days.
 Therefore, it’s crucial to establish an automated renewal process.
-By default, Certbot incorporates either a cron job or systemd timer to manage renewals automatically.
+Fortunately, by default, Certbot incorporates either a cron job or systemd timer to manage renewals automatically.

 To manually verify the renewal process, you can run the following command: